 In addition, the Center offers a vital connection to the Portland Aerial Tram—which transports physicians and patients from South Waterfront to the OHSU Marquam Hill buildings—a virtual lifeline between the two campuses.

-Knot designers were responsible for placemaking, wayfinding, and donor recognition in the 412,000-square-foot Center for Health and Healing.
-Knot’s placemaking and wayfinding signage immediately capture visitors’ attention, making their journeys from the underground parking garage seamless and enjoyable.
+Knot Studio designers were responsible for placemaking, wayfinding, and donor recognition in the 412,000-square-foot Center for Health and Healing.
+Knot Studio’s placemaking and wayfinding signage immediately capture visitors’ attention, making their journeys from the underground parking garage seamless and enjoyable.
 Knot’s 8 1/2-foot directional totems are the cornerstone of a design program that allows smooth flow amid the constant hum of activity in the lobby and on each floor.
 Custom-fused glass disks are used as a wayfinding device to distinguish centralized waiting areas on each floor.
-Knot designers drew inspiration for three designs from the adjacent beauty of the Willamette River and the surrounding South Waterfront neighborhood.
+Knot Studio designers drew inspiration for three designs from the adjacent beauty of the Willamette River and the surrounding South Waterfront neighborhood.